Rock Of Ages is a 2012 musical movie adaptation of the 2006 Chris D'Arienzo Broadway musical of the same name.

 - Adapted Out: The musical's Big Bad Hertz Klinemann is replaced by Patricia while Franz and Regina's characters and subplot is completely cut out.

 - The Alcoholic: Stacee Jaxx spends most of his scenes staggering about in a drunken stupor with a bottle of scotch in his hand.
 Implied to be a case of drowning his sorrows.
 Constance calls him on his behavior during her interview.

 - Anachronism Stew : The film is supposed to be set in 1987, although some of the songs ("I Remember You," "More Than Words," etc.) were released later.
 The hairstyles (due to the lack of perms and layering) appear to be from a little later, and the fashions in the strip club date earlier (the Xanadu look from 1982 or so).
-It's a nostalgia piece about The Eighties.
+It's a nostalgia piece about the 80s.